Supporting the circular economy through innovative technologies

 It was a long process, but we were delighted to help Recycling Technologies to deliver on their mission of accelerating ‘the evolution of plastic into a more sustainable material through innovation and technical excellence’.
 “Overall, we are excited to have delivered our expertise to support Recycling Technologies to tackle such an important issue of our time.
 We are proud to have contributed to a cleaner planet through innovative technologies”, said Mile Vujicic, Sterling TT’s Business and Technology Development Director.

-For more information about Sterling Thermal Technology, visit our products and services page
+Get more information about us Sterling Thermal Technology or our products and services page